-The Local Joint Consultative Committee comprising 7 Members of the Council and to include only those Members who are not Members of the Finance and Policy Committee.
+The Local Joint Consultative Committee comprising four Members of the Council and to include only those Members who are not Members of the Finance and Policy Committee or Appeals Committee, four Trade Union representatives and four Senior Officers.
 The function is to resolve disputes where there is a formal failure to agree between the Authority and the Trade Unions.
 This will enable the views of members to be considered and make recommendations to be referred to Finance and Policy Committee for decision.